 The financial component of this application is a multi-tab spreadsheet titled "Form 2O2 - Application for Financing," (Form 2O2) that will be provided by DHCD (available within the Online Application System).
-The Form 2O2 has been updated for this RFP an Applicants must use the most recent version of the form.
+The Form 2O2 has been substantially revised for this RFP and Applicants must use the most recent version of the form.
+The Form 2O2 has been revised to improve the application and underwriting review process.
+The development budget format in the revised Form 2O2 now matches the District of Columbia Housing Finance Agency's (DCHFA) format, thereby reducing the burden on applicants of completing two different budget formats for each agency.
+The revised Form 2O2 also automates several functions, reducing repetitive data entry requirements for applicants.
+The current version of the Form 2O2 must be used for all applications.

 Applicants will use this workbook to present the details of their proposal, such as the development budget, operating pro-forma, tax credit calculations (if applicable), and unit information.
 The financial information submitted must make a compelling and coherent case for the funding request, and all data must match the corresponding information provided elsewhere in the Online Application.

 DHCD's core underwriting principle is that the Department is a gap lender.
 Applicants must demonstrate that they have pursued and secured all other feasible funding sources before applying for DHCD funds.
-This includes private debt and equity, as well as other below-market sources, such as tax exempt bond financing, 4% LIHTCs, private and foundation grants, subordinate seller's notes, and deferred developer fee.
+This includes private debt and equity, as well as other below-market sources, such as tax exempt bond financing, 4 percent LIHTCs, private and foundation grants, subordinate seller's notes, and deferred developer fee.
 The applicant will provide letters of interest with terms and conditions substantiating the information in the Form 2O2 in order to demonstrate that they have aggressively pursued non-DHCD funding.
 Senior loans, for example, should have competitive Debt Service Coverage Ratios (DSCR) and interest rates.
-Any project for which 4% LIHTCs would have a substantial positive impact on the budget must pursue this source in order to reduce DHCD's participation.
-DHCD expects any project with \$10 million or more in total development costs to present a financing scenario that uses 4% LIHTCs.
+Any project for which 4 percent LIHTCs would have a substantial positive impact on the budget must pursue this source in order to reduce DHCD's participation.
+DHCD expects any project with \$10 million or more in total development costs to present a financing scenario that uses 4 percent LIHTCs.